 I didn’t originally put in the tablespoon of nut butter or seeds, but figured if you are longing for something more satiating and filling, that will do the trick.
-Considering this is just a drink, and not an entire meal, adding the protein bit will make it more substantial, but still be a light and satisfying breakfast.
+Considering this is just a drink, and not an entire meal, adding the protein bit will make it more substantial, but still be a light and satisfying breakfast or dessert.

 No ice was added here because we wanted something soothing and warming.
 Drinking beverages at room temperature or warmed a bit will increase their digestive ability.
 That is exactly what this recipe does.

 The amounts listed below make a small 1-cup drink.
 So if you’d like more, I’d suggest doubling it.
 Feel free to replace the coconut milk with almond milk or regular milk if desired, but I’m a sucker for coconut so that is where I went with this.

 Lastly, don’t forget to enjoy it!
 Sometimes things taste so good, you gobble it up without truly being present.
 Take a seat, close your eyes, take a deep breath and appreciate where you are.
 Savor every sip as you soak in this nourishing drink.
 In the end, your body will thank you as you give each individual ingredient the attention they deserve.

 - 1 cup unsweetened, plain coconut milk (or other milk of choice)

 - 2 dried medjool dates, pitted and soaked (if desired)